 Adam Rendle looks at how restrictions on advertising the Olympics can be applied to social media.

-Emma Cross and Adam Rendle consider how the 2012 legal regime may have applied to past examples of ambush marketing
+Emma Allen and Adam Rendle consider how the 2012 legal regime may have applied to past examples of ambush marketing.

 Rachel Farr explores the impact of the Olympics on UK businesses.